Blacr7/PoxRaze/README.md

 * increase the number of runes shown at once with the *runes per page* section (be careful some lists have thousands of runes)

-* if you are deep into the pages on a search for something and you then go into a more refined search make sure to click on lower page numbers to see runes if you don't find any.
+* if you are deep into the pages on a search and you then go into a more refined search make sure to click on lower page numbers to see runes if you don't find any.

   * for example: you are on page 10 on the list of champions in the *Sundered Lands*, you then search for *skeezick*  there may not be 10 pages worth of *skeezick* in the *Sundered Lands* so you would have to click on page 1 or 2 to see your results